 The entire adidas running shoe line has been reduced to a single product family, and the Ultraboost 22 isn’t even a serious running shoe.
 It’s a casual sneaker disguised as a running shoe.

-If you were in the market looking for a plush long-distance cruiser, you are likely to try shoes like the Asics Nimbus 24, Brooks Glycerin, Saucony Triumph, and Nike Invincible Run before considering the adidas Ultraboost.
+If you were in the market for a comfortable long-distance cruiser, you are likely to try shoes like the Asics Nimbus 24, Brooks Glycerin, Saucony Triumph 20, and Nike Invincible Run before considering the adidas Ultraboost.

 Until recently, the Solarglide used to be a versatile everyday trainer that balanced cushioning comfort with supportive transitions.

-But now, it’s a different shoe – the Solarglide 5 is a lot more stable but that comes at the cost of higher weight and sensory bulk.
+But now, it’s a different shoe – the Solarglide 5’s improved stability comes at the cost of higher weight and low versatility.
 It’s almost as if the Solarglide 5 is a laced-up version of the Ultraboost.

-Except for the SL.20 V3, all of these products either have the Boost or Lightstrike Pro foam.
+Except for the SL.20 V3, all the shoes on this guide either have the Boost or Lightstrike Pro foam.
 That makes sense, considering that these cushioning materials are the best that adidas has to offer.

 The adidas Boost foam is a resilient and comfortable platform that’s based on expanded Polyurethane.
 While it’s not the lightest of all new-age foam, it’s extremely durable as well as weather-resistant.